survivejs/react-book/manuscript/05_react_and_flux.md

 ### Setting Up an Alt Instance

 Everything in Alt begins from an Alt instance.
 It keeps track of actions and stores and keeps communication going on.
 To get started, we should add Alt to our project.
-We'll also install *alt-utils* as it contains some special functionality we'll need later on.
-Also *object-assign* is installed to *ponyfill* `Object.assign`.
+We'll also install *alt-utils* as it contains some special functionality we'll need later on. *object-assign* is installed in order to *ponyfill* `Object.assign`.

 ```bash
 npm i alt alt-utils object-assign --save